Skip to main content

 Search trends

-From there, I can select which of my lists I want to review.
+From there, you can select which list you want to review.
 I'll choose my "blanket" list.
-And from there, at a glance I see the search volumes for my keywords in each one’s Trend Graph.
-One of my favorite things about eRank is that it updates this data continually.
-This way, when trends change, you'll be the first to know – ideally, before your competitors do!
+From here, you can see the current search data for each saved keyword. eRank updates this data in real-time.
+This way, when trends change, you'll be the first to know.
+Ideally, you'll know before your competitors do!

 See these three?
-Their 15-mo Trend Graphs show me these aren’t being searched anymore.
+Their trend graphs show that these aren’t being searched anymore.
 “Tweed blanket” appears to have been just a one-month fluke.
-Time to replace it with a shopper search that’s trending now.
+Time to replace it with a search term that’s trending now.

 SEO: the map that leads customers to your listings